rust-cli/book/src/tutorial/packaging.md

 (like using the system's version of OpenSSL), this binary will only depend on common system libraries.
 That means,
-you take that one file
+you take that one file,
 send it to people running the same operating system as you, and they'll be able to run it.